wazo-platform/wazo-doc/source/administration/users/users.rst

 .. image:: images/funckeys.png

-For User keys, start to key in the user name in destination, XiVO will try to complete with the corresponding user.
+For User keys, start to key in the user name in destination, Wazo will try to complete with the corresponding user.

 If the forward unconditional function key is used with no destination the user will be prompted when the user presses the function key and the BLF will monitor *ALL* unconditional forward for this user.